aaronstanek/PythonPasswordUtility/README.md

 ```
 python -m passutil cpeCAT./ 18
 ```

+This feature is case sensitive;
+using uppercase `E` would not work here.

 Some characters may need to be enclosed in parenthesis or prefixed with an escape backslash.
 See: [https://www.shellscript.sh/escape.html](https://www.shellscript.sh/escape.html)